Hawaii 5-0 Burger

 5. Place the patties on the grill and cook for about 4-5 minutes on each side, or until they reach your desired doneness.

-6. During the last minute of grilling, place a slice of pepper jack cheese on each patty and allow it to melt.
+7. Place a slice of pepper jack cheese on each patty and close the lid for about 30 seconds to melt.

 Notes